jugordon/AzureConsumption/README.md

 ![KeyVault Secrets](https://github.com/jugordon/AzureConsumption/blob/main/resources/keyvaultsecrets.png)

 ### Allow the function app to read key vault secrets
-1. In the function app, enable system identity
+1. Go to the function app -> settings -> identity -> and enable system identity
 2. ![Function identity](https://github.com/jugordon/AzureConsumption/blob/main/resources/functionIdentity.png)
 3. In the key vault account, go to Access Control (IAM) and add the role Key Vault Secret User to the managed identity of the function app